 My Journey into Model Making: Lighting Up the Star Trek Enterprise

-My first build (Enterprise E) was a bit rough around the edges, as I was diving into uncharted territory and learning a lot on the fly.
-The second project (Enterprise D) was not only bigger but also better, with 3x ligths.
+My first build (Enterprise E) was rough - lots of learning on the fly.
+The second (Enterprise D) was bigger and better with 3x more lights.

-⚠️ Warning: I took some of these pictures in 2014 with an old, non professional camera.
+⚠️ Warning: Some of these pictures were taken in 2014 with an old camera.

 Enterprise E